Psychedelic drug

-Psychedelics are a subclass of hallucinogenic drugs whose primary effect is to trigger non-ordinary mental states (known as psychedelic experiences or psychedelic "trips") and/or an apparent expansion of consciousness.
-Sometimes, they are called classic hallucinogens, serotonergic hallucinogens, or serotonergic psychedelics, and the term psychedelic is sometimes used more broadly to include various types of hallucinogens or those which are atypical or adjacent to psychedelia such as MDMA or cannabis; this article uses the narrower definition of psychedelics.
-True psychedelics cause specific psychological, visual, and auditory changes, and oftentimes a substantially altered state of consciousness.
-Psychedelic states are often compared to meditative, psychodynamic or transcendental types of alterations of mind.
-The "classical" psychedelics, the psychedelics with the largest scientific and cultural influence, are mescaline, LSD, psilocybin, and DMT.
-LSD in particular has long been considered the paradigmatic psychedelic compound, to which all other psychedelics are often or usually compared.
+Psychedelics are a subclass of hallucinogenic drugs whose primary effect is to trigger non-ordinary mental states (known as psychedelic experiences or "trips") and a perceived "expansion of consciousness".
+Also referred to as classic hallucinogens or serotonergic hallucinogens, the term psychedelic is sometimes used more broadly to include various other types of hallucinogens as well, such as those which are atypical or adjacent to psychedelia like salvia and MDMA, respectively.

+Classic psychedelics generally cause specific psychological, visual, and auditory changes, and oftentimes a substantially altered state of consciousness.
+They have had the largest influence on science and culture, and include mescaline, LSD, psilocybin, and DMT.
+There are a large number of both naturally occurring and synthetic serotonergic psychedelics.